 Hair transplants have come a long way since the first experiments began almost a century ago.
 Advances in science, technology and transplantation techniques have enabled the hair transplant industry to evolve rapidly to impressive standards of success.
-Gone are the days of the tell-tale hair plugs, with many modern hair transplant results looking so natural that it can be hard to tell the difference from natural hair growth.
+Gone are historical hair loss treatments like hair plugs, with many modern hair transplant results looking so natural that it can be hard to tell the difference from natural hair growth.

 As the procedures have developed so remarkably over the last few decades, it’s possible that many people aren’t aware of just how advanced the modern techniques have become, or the kind of results that are now possible.